ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-deploy.md

 sudo systemctl stop clustercockpit.service
 ```

 - Backup the sqlite DB file!
 This is as simple as to copy it.
+You can also use a
+  continuous replication service as e.g. litestream.
 - Copy new `cc-backend` binary to `/opt/monitoring/cc-backend/archive` (Tip: Use a
   date tag like `YYYYMMDD-cc-backend`).
 Here is an example: